Welcome to today's edition of the Rush 24-7 podcast.

 However, there's a loophole.

-There's a loophole in the Senate health care bill that would let insurers place annual dollar limits on medical care for people struggling with costly illnesses like cancer, which uh has prompted a rebuke from patient ad advocates.
+There's a loophole in the Senate health care bill that would let insurers place annual dollar limits on medical care for people struggling with costly illnesses like cancer, which has prompted a rebuke from patient advocates.

-Senate Democrats who thought they had found a workable compromise, learned otherwise from Joe Lieberman over the weekend.
+Senate Democrats, who thought they had found a workable compromise, learned otherwise from Joe Lieberman over the weekend.

 Lieberman threatened Sunday to join Republicans in opposing health care legislation if it permits uninsured individuals as young as 55 to purchase Medicare coverage.

-Remember, Medicare is broke, and just a year ago, people were talking about raising the eligibility age in order to save money.
+And just a year ago, people were talking about raising the eligibility age in order to save money.

 We have a newly discovered audio tape of Obama.

-This is in 2007 on the campaign trail, admitting that he was considering a Medicare Plus plan.
+This is in 2007 on the campaign trail admitting that he was considering a Medicare Plus plan.

 This is in Portsmouth, New Hampshire on April 3rd, 2007.